-The Wood Stove House is an online publication featuring stories and interviews with artists and those who make the arts happen in Lancaster, PA.
-We publish a weekly interview podcast called Around the Wood Stove and several blog articles per week, highlighting events and arts-related projects in the area.
-We also occasionally produce and sponsor creative events in the area, such as concerts and experimental theater.
-We seek to provide positive and creative environments for both artists and audiences that are not limited to traditional performing arts venues.
+The Wood Stove House features stories and interviews with artists and those who make the arts happen in Lancaster, PA.
+From 2010 to 2014 we published a weekly interview podcast called Around the Wood Stove and several blog articles per month, highlighting events and arts-related projects in the area.
+We also have produced and sponsored creative events in the area, such as concerts and experimental theater.

 Jason Mundok is the founder of Wood Stove House.
-He is a blogger and the producer and host of the weekly Lancaster arts podcast called Around the Wood Stove.
+He is a blogger and the former producer and host of the weekly Lancaster arts podcast called Around the Wood Stove.
 He and his wife, Susanne, launched the very successful Wood Stove House concert series in 2009 that resulted in dozens of shows for hundreds of guests.
 Some of the concerts have been used to raise several thousand dollars to benefit area non-profit organizations.
-He is also an active musician and performs as the full-time bass player with Mark DeRose and The Dreadnought Brigade.
+He is also a musician working under the name Here Inside, and the producer of the monthly concert series called Lancasphere.
 Facebook : Twitter

-Steve Carlson is a blogger and theater producer at Wood Stove House.
+Steve Carlson is a blogger and theater producer.
 He has been producing skits, short plays, films and a host of other performance-based projects as a Middle School teacher since 2005.
 In 2011 he brought the 24 Hour Plays to Lancaster and his ability to team-build, network, and execute were instrumental in making each annual performance of the project a success.
-In 2012 Steve also produced Play Grounds: Theater on Site, a site-specific theatre project in Lancaster that was an official stop in the 2012 Lancaster Spring ArtWalk.
+Steve also produces Play Grounds: Theater on Site, an annual site-specific theatre project in Lancaster that is an official stop for the Lancaster Spring ArtWalk.
+Steve has also contributed a monthly First Friday podcast report called GET OUT!
 Facebook : Twitter

 Mike McMonagle:Mickel Time

-Along with being an accomplished local musician, Mike McMonagle is the Public Relations and Marketing Manager at Tellus360, a Lancaster business that brings environmentally sustainable solutions to all aspects of living.
-Mike also books all of the live music events at Tellus.
-After spending several years as an editor and writer at Fly Magazine and performing his music in venues all around the Lancaster area, Mike shares his vast knowledge of the local music scene each month on the podcast in a segment called Mickel Time.
+Along with being an accomplished local musician, Mike McMonagle is the Digital Media Director at Fly Magazine.
+He has also served as Marketing Manager at Tellus360, a Lancaster live music venue and performance space.
+Mike shared his vast knowledge of the local music scene each month on the podcast in a segment we called Mickel Time.
 Facebook : Twitter

 Joanna Underhill: Skirtin’ the Curtain

-Each month Joanna Underhill joins us for a look at what’s going on in the Lancaster theater scene during a segment called Skirtin’ the Curtain.
+Each month Joanna Underhill joined us on the podcast for a look at what’s going on in the Lancaster theater scene during a segment called Skirtin’ the Curtain.
 Joanna is a long time theater professional here in Lancaster.
 She is currently a teaching artist at The Fulton Academy of Theatre, Vice Chair of Creative Works of Lancaster, and Assistant Director at the Philadelphia Alumni Writer’s House at Franklin and Marshall College.
 Facebook

 Shawna Stoltzfoos: Shawnama Cinema

-Shawna Stoltzfoos brings us Shawnama Cinema, a monthly segment where she dishes on Lancaster’s filmmaking and film-screening communities.
+Shawna Stoltzfoos brought us Shawnama Cinema, a monthly segment where she dished on Lancaster’s filmmaking and film-screening communities.
 Shawna has worked as an actor, filmmaker, screenwriter, journalist, and snow cone colorer.
 She is the creator of the comedy series Young/Lancaster.
 Facebook : Twitter

 John Modern: A Modern Look at Classic Albums